Numbers game: Cleveland

-Benny Mason, of the "B&M" policy house, and Buster Mathews of the "Goldfield" policy house, were the main kingpins of the numbers game in 1930s and 1940s Cleveland.
+Benny Mason of the "B&M" policy house and Buster Mathews of the "Goldfield" policy house were the main kingpins of the numbers game in 1930s and 1940s Cleveland.
 In a 1935 raid on the B&M house on E. 46th St., police found 200 policy writers on hand who had handed in their books and were waiting for the payoff.
 In a 1949 arrest, police picked up a 35-year-old woman named Robinson who told them she had been a policy writer for the past month and a half, at $40 a week.
-She was writing slips for the Old Kentucky, Goldfield and Last Chance games, and her top sheet showed that she had written $500 in business on that day (which happened to be Good Friday) alone.
+She was writing slips for the Old Kentucky, Goldfield, and Last Chance games, and her top sheet showed she had written $500 in business that day (which happened to be Good Friday) alone.

-By the 1950s, there were eight rival numbers games operating in black sections of Cleveland, including "California Gold", "Mound Bayou" and "T. & O." The winning three-digit number from 000 to 999 was determined by the closing stock market results in the evening papers, with one digit each being taken from the totals for advances, declines, and unchanged.
+By the 1950s, eight rival numbers games operated in black sections of Cleveland, including "California Gold", "Mound Bayou" and "T. & O." The winning three-digit number from 000 to 999 was determined by the closing stock market results in the evening papers, with one digit each being taken from the totals for advances, declines, and unchanged.
 Bets of up to $2 would be placed with hundreds of numbers writers around the city, who would keep 25% of the money bet as their fee.
-In the mid-afternoon a runner (locally known as the pickup man or woman) would rendezvous with the writers to collect the policy slips and cash, which would be taken to a central location and totaled on adding machines prior to determining the winners.
+In the mid-afternoon a runner (locally known as the pickup man or woman) rendezvoused with the writers to collect the policy slips and cash, which were taken to a central location and totaled on adding machines before determining the winners.
 The runners kept 10% of the money bet as their fee.
 65 cents on every dollar bet would be delivered to the "clearinghouse" parlors, which calculated the winners and paid off at 500 to 1 odds, keeping 15 cents on the dollar, on an average day when no "hot" number hit, for themselves.
-In the evening the runner would make the rounds again to deliver the cash winnings to those writers whose customers had hit the winning number, and winners would be paid.
-A number of bars, private clubs and taverns around town, including the "Tia Juana", served as centers of the action where bettors and writers would congregate and wait for the winners to be announced.
+In the evening the runner made the rounds again to deliver the cash winnings to those writers whose customers had hit the winning number, and winners were paid.
+Several bars, private clubs, and taverns around town, including the "Tia Juana", served as centers of the action where bettors and writers congregated and waited for the winners to be announced.